Healthy Homes Assessment Waterloo

 Waterloo Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about the interior of the building; you have to make sure there is somewhere for surface, rain or ground water, and to prevent it from getting into the building.
-When it is about damp and water, it’s typically the concerns you don’t notice that could be a huge problem, causing the property to suffer and affecting the tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building but you must make sure there is somewhere for surface as well as groundwater to move, and prevent it from getting inside.
+When it is damp and moisture, it’s frequently the things you don’t notice that could become a major issue that can cause damage to your investment and affecting your tenant’s well-being.

-Rental properties must have effective drainage to get rid of floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure that the water has a location to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage for the removal of rainwater, storm water and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a location to go, and it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-Alongside the drainage system that will prevent water ingress, if the rental has an enclosed gap between your flooring and the soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between your flooring and the ground, a ground water barrier must be constructed if it is reasonably practicable to do so.

-Ground moisture barriers are generally a polythene sheet laid over the ground to prevent any moisture that is present in the ground from entering the structure.
-It also helps prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground, to block any moisture in the ground from accumulating into the property.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection